 How Does Missing Multiple Doses Of Abilify Affect Treatment?

-Repeatedly missing doses can significantly lower Abilify levels in the bloodstream, increasing the risk of symptom relapse or worsening of psychiatric conditions.
+Repeatedly missing doses can lower Abilify levels in the bloodstream, increasing the risk of symptom relapse or worsening of psychiatric conditions.
 Consistent dosing is important to maintain treatment effectiveness and prevent mood instability.

 Is There A Difference In Missing A Dose Of Oral Versus Injectable Abilify?